Greater East Asia Co-Prosperity Sphere: Philippines

 To build up the economic base of the Co-Prosperity Sphere, the Japanese Army envisioned using the Philippine islands as a source of agricultural products needed by its industry.
 For example, Japan had a surplus of sugar from Taiwan, and a severe shortage of cotton, so they tried to grow cotton on sugar lands with disastrous results; they lacked the seeds, pesticides, and technical skills to grow cotton.
 Jobless farm workers flocked to the cities, where there was minimal relief and few jobs.
 The Japanese Army also tried using cane sugar for fuel, castor beans and copra for oil, Derris for quinine, cotton for uniforms, and abacá for rope.
 The plans were difficult to implement due to limited skills, collapsed international markets, bad weather, and transportation shortages.
 The program failed, giving very little help to Japanese industry and diverting resources needed for food production.
 As Stanley Karnow writes, Filipinos "rapidly learned as well that 'co-prosperity' meant servitude to Japan's economic requirements".

+A Taglish joke said it should be named prosperity-ko, as ko is a pronoun meaning "mine".

 Living conditions were poor throughout the Philippines during the war.
 Transportation between the islands was difficult because of a lack of fuel.
 Food was in short supply, with sporadic famines and epidemic diseases that killed hundreds of thousands of people.
 In October 1943, Japan declared the Philippines an independent republic.
 The Japanese-sponsored Second Philippine Republic, headed by President José P. Laurel, proved to be ineffective and unpopular as Japan maintained very tight control.